 4. Document the ratification

 Create a comprehensive paper trail for express ratifications by maintaining signed documents and written confirmations.
 Track all actions and payments that demonstrate implied ratification to establish a clear record of your conduct.
+The best contract management software tools centralize this documentation and maintain audit trails automatically.

 Maintaining thorough documentation provides crucial legal protection in the event of disputes regarding whether contract approval occurred or when it became effective.
 Strong records support your position in negotiations or litigation.